niraj-desai-2909/burr/docs/concepts/additional-visibility.rst

 .. note::

-    Burr comes with the ability to see inside your actions.
+    ApacheBurr comes with the ability to see inside your actions.
 This is a very pluggable framework that comes with the default tracking client, but can also be hooked up to tools such as `OpenTelemetry <https://opentelemetry.io/>`_ (OTel)

 ----------